-- This German board game can be a little tricky to learn for the first time.
+- This option can be a little tricky to learn for the first time.

-- The game is luck-based and can be frustrating.
+- The activity is luck-based and can be frustrating.

-Lancaster is a strategy board game that is best played by advanced players.
-This offer involves auction and bidding mechanics as well as strategizing and is played on a board.
-This choice comes in a variety of different languages, including German, and is sure to please any large group of board game fans who are interested in more detailed and deep games.
+Lancaster is a strategy board recreation that is best played by advanced players.
+This offer involves auction and bidding mechanics as well as strategizing and is played on a tabletop.
+This choice comes in a variety of different languages, including German, and is sure to please any large group of gameboard game fans who are interested in more detailed and deep recreations.

-- This German board game lasts anywhere from one to two hours in most instances.
+- This option lasts anywhere from one to two hours in most instances.

-- The game can be played differently with two players for a more intimate experience.
+- The activity can be played differently with two players for a more intimate experience.